-The shadow of a massive fortress appeared in the jungle at an elevation of 3,000 feet.
+CAP-HAÏTIEN, Haiti–The shadow of a massive fortress appeared in the jungle at an elevation of 3,000 feet.
 It was the most amazing thing I had ever seen.
 Mr. Jolibois, director of ISPAN, a government agency that oversees heritage buildings in Haiti, was driving his ATV on the 200-year-old cobblestone trail that led up to the Citadel.
 The trail was filled with steep twists and turns and bumps.
 Antoine, ISPAN staff member, and I were in the back of the ATV, hanging on for dear life.
 I had better not let go of my grip, I thought, or I would fly out and fall off a 2,000-foot cliff.

 Finally, we arrived at the fortress.
-It measures 130 feet high, and the total area is over 10,000 square meters (100,000 square feet).
+It stands 130 feet high, with the total area of the structure over 100,000 square feet.
 The Citadel is made of granite rocks cemented together with red bricks.
 The bricks are similar to what I have found in Roman structures.
 The mortar and bricks of the Citadel looked to be in fine shape, and this structure was certainly in better condition than anything in the Roman Colosseum.
 Admiring the Citadel, Mr. Jolibois said, “This is the pride and history of Haiti.
 We are doing the best we can, but the funds are so limited.
 We need to look at both external and internal sources to preserve our heritage.”

 I told him that the pattern, location, and shape of the cracks on the wall matched typical crack patterns that we had observed in similar walls affected by earthquakes.
 The location and size of the cracks made sense to us.
 The location and shape of the chambers were stress points and could have attracted most of the earthquake damage.